kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 class, the two types of QoS-class resources that already have basic support in the container runtimes.

+  class for all containers
-- `rdt.resources.beta.kubernetes.io/pod` for setting a Pod-level default RDT class for all containers
+- `rdt.resources.beta.kubernetes.io/default` for setting a Pod-level default RDT class for all containers
 - `rdt.resources.beta.kubernetes.io/container.<container-name>` for
-  container-specific RDT class settings
+  container-specific RDT class settings blockio class for all containers
-- `blockio.resources.beta.kubernetes.io/pod` for setting a Pod-level default blockio class for all containers
+- `blockio.resources.beta.kubernetes.io/default` for setting a Pod-level default blockio class for all containers
 - `blockio.resources.beta.kubernetes.io/container.<container-name>` for
   container-specific blockio class settings

 ### Container runtimes

-We have implemented QoS-class RDT and blockio support in CRI-O and
+We have implemented support (container-level QoS-class resources) for Intel RDT and blockio in CRI-O and containerd:
-containerd:

 - cri-o:
   - [~~Add support for Intel RDT~~](https://github.com/cri-o/cri-o/pull/4830)